Every year, the IIT JAM exam is conducted by one of the participating institutes. This Year IIT JAM Exam 2025 will be conducted by the IIT Delhi.

 IIT JAM Mathematical Statistics Syllabus (MS)

-IIT JAM Syllabus for Economics (EN)
+IIT JAM Economics Syllabus (EN)

 IIT JAM Frequently Asked Questions

-IIT JAM Physics Syllabus 2025
+IIT JAM Physics Syllabus

-The competition level of JAM Physics is high as every year more than 15000 candidates fight for the limited seats to get admission in IITs, NITs, etc. If you are one of these candidates, then you should start your preparation with the IIT JAM Physics 2025 Syllabus as given below: -
+The competition level of IIT JAM Physics is high as every year more than 15000 candidates fight for the limited seats to get admission in IITs, NITs, etc. If you are one of these candidates, then you should start your preparation with the IIT JAM Physics Syllabus 2025 as given below: -

-Unit- 1: Mathematical Methods
+Unit- 1: Mathematical Methods |

 Calculus of single and multiple variables, Multiple integrals, Stokes’ theorem, partial derivatives, Jacobian, Matrices and determinants, imperfect and perfect differentials.